 However, the concomitant industry trend towards ever more complex exploration areas and difficult plays has at times outpaced advances in multiple-attenuation capability.
-For example, currently, the removal of multiples, especially those that are interfering with primaries, for an unknown and complex multidimensional subsurface, remains a key open issue, and high priority pressing challenge.
-We advocate a tool-box approach, in general, and seek to understand the place and role that each method within the toolbox plays within the spectrum of different capabilities and responses, and how to choose the method that's a best match for the user's application and objective.
+For example, currently, the removal of multiples, especially those that are interfering with primaries, for an unknown and complex multidimensional subsurface, remains a key open issue, and high priority pressing challenge for offshore and on-shore conventional and unconventional plays.
+We advocate a tool-box approach, in general, and seek to understand the place and role that each method within the toolbox plays within the spectrum of different capabilities and responses, and how to choose the method that's a best match for the user's specific application and objective.
 We also advocate adding new options to the toolbox to increase the collection of circumstances that can be addressed.

 In this particular paper, we examine and compare two methods (i.e., the Inverse Scattering Series Free-Surface Multiple Elimination (ISS FSME) (Carvalho et al., 1991; Weglein et al., 1997, 2003) and the Surface-Related Multiple Elimination (SRME)) (Berkhout, 1985; Verschuur, 1991; Verschuur et al., 1992) for the removal of free-surface multiples.
 We suggest a guide to when each can be the appropriate choice within the free-surface-multiple-removal toolbox.
-The SRME method has been widely used has become (and will remain) the workhorse and industry-standard for removing free-surface multiples.
+The SRME method has been widely used and has become (and we expect will remain) the workhorse and industry-standard for removing free-surface multiples.
 Similarly, the effectiveness of the ISS FSME has been demonstrated in many complicated synthetic and field data tests (e.g., Carvalho and Weglein (1994); Maston et al. (1999); Weglein and Dragoset (2005); Zhang (2007); Ferreira (2011)).

 These free-surface multiple removal methods share a property that both methods do not require subsurface information.
 However, there are significant and well-documented difference between these two methods as discussed in Weglein, Matson and Berkhout (2000); Weglein et al. (2000); Weglein and Dragoset (2005).
 For example, one difference is the SRME method predicts the approximate amplitude and time of free-surface multiples.
 In contrast, the ISS FSME method predicts free-surface multiples with both the accurate amplitude and accurate time.
-There are circumstances where that difference will be significant and make a difference for removing free-surface multiples without damaging interfering or proximal primaries.
+There are circumstances where that difference will be significant and important for removing free-surface multiples without damaging interfering or proximal primaries.
+The ISS free surface multiple elimination method is both more effective and more compute demanding compared to SRME.
+There are circumstances where the added cost is indicated, and other cases where the lower cost SRME will be the cost-effective choice.

 Our aim and single objective is to use examples in 1D with analytic input data to provide a quantitative analysis between two methods in terms of predicting free-surface multiples and removing interfering free-surface multiples without damaging primaries.
 The outline of the paper is as follows: we first describe the ISS free-surface multiple prediction and SRME free-surface multiple prediction.
-We study the physics theory origin of the difference between the ISS FSME and the SRME predictions.
+We examine the difference in physics theory that resides behind the different ISS FSME and the SRME predictions.
 After that, we use 1D prestack examples for a quantitative comparison of the free-surface multiple prediction between the ISS FSME and SRME methods.
-In the end, we have discussion and conclusion.
+We conclude with a discussion and guide for indicated tool box choices.